"The draw for us was the combination of easy access to the city, great schools and a reasonable commute."

 “It was a very difficult decision.
 However, as my own children were getting older it was more and more difficult to be available for them and meet the demands of my practice.”
 This dilemma helped Brandi make the decision to leave her professional work, for now, and focus on finding a better quality of life for her kids.
-Her family, talents and energies on getting the family adjusted in Pittsburgh.
+Her family, talents and energies landed in Pittsburgh.

-Ten months and a full school year later, the family loves its new home.
+More than five years later, the family loves its new home.
 “We were so pleasantly surprised by how nice it is here.”
 Brandi enrolled their children in the North Allegheny School District.
 They are very active in sports: her 13-year-old daughter runs cross country and her 11-year-old son into wrestling and flag football.
-When school lets out, Brandi goes into overdrive, getting the kids to piano lessons, gymnastics and sports clinics.
+When school lets out, Brandi goes into overdrive, getting the kids to music lessons and sports clinics.
 Brandi has connected into her Franklin Park neighborhood, starting a book group and playing Bunco (a dice game) with the neighbors.
-She loves to spend time with the kids at North Park, take walks around Sewickley’s main street and also practices yoga three times a week at Yoga on Walnut in Sewickley.
+She loves to spend time with the kids at North Park, take walks around Sewickley’s main street and also practices yoga three times a week at Yoga on Broad.

-As a family, the Bentrims are regulars at The National Aviary at the Pittsburgh Botanic Garden as well as the Carnegie Museums, especially the Carnegie Science Center, with yearlong passes.
+As a family, the Bentrims are regulars at The National Aviary at the Pittsburgh Botanic Garden as well as the Carnegie Museums, especially the Carnegie Science Center, with year long passes.
 They also enjoy performances at the Benedum Center and Heinz Hall including The Nutcracker and Chicago.